Mckaila/azure-content/articles/active-directory/active-directory-aadconnect-accounts-permissions.md

 ## Express settings installation
-In Express settings the installation wizard will ask for AD DS Enterprise Admin credentials so your on-premises Active Directory can be configured with required permissions for Azure AD Connect.
+In Express settings, the installation wizard will ask for AD DS Enterprise Admin credentials so your on-premises Active Directory can be configured with required permissions for Azure AD Connect.
 If you are upgrading from DirSync the AD DS Enterprise Admins credentials are used to reset the password for the account used by DirSync.
 You will also need Azure AD Global Administrator credentials.

 Wizard Page  | Credentials Collected | Permissions Required| Used For
 ------------- | ------------- |------------- |------------- |